Divorce and Financial Concerns

 FAIRLY DIVIDING PROPERTY DURING A DIVORCE

 Michigan is an equitable distribution state, which means that all marital property will be divided in an equitable manner, but not necessarily equally.
 If the parties in a divorce are unable to reach agreement on how to divide their marital assets, the court first distinguishes between marital property and separate property, and then designates how the marital assets will be divided.

 Marital property includes all assets and debts that either spouse acquired during the marriage regardless of how the property is titled.
 Nonmarital property consists of any assets that either spouse owned before the marriage, as well as assets that were received as a gift or inheritance at any time, as long as it has been kept separate from marital assets.

 Declining real estate values throughout Metro Detroit has left many households with mortgage debt that is greater than the value of their home.
 We counsel our clients on the wisest moves for long-term financial stability when deciding whether to stay in a family home.

-At Mellin Robinson, P.C., in Troy, Michigan, our thorough understanding of Michigan property division laws allows us to ensure that our clients' rights are protected regarding the division of marital assets and the security of nonmarital assets.
+At Mellin Robinson, P.C., serving Bloomfield Hills, Michigan, our thorough understanding of Michigan property division laws allows us to ensure that our clients' rights are protected regarding the division of marital assets and the security of nonmarital assets.
 Because our practice is focused entirely on divorce and family law, we are well-versed in the important legal decisions that impact rulings in this area and we are proven capable of bringing creative solutions to complex disputes.

 THE LAWYER YOU CHOOSE HAS FAR-REACHING IMPACT